- Small Business Blog

 4. Business credit cards

-A business credit card is essentially a business line of credit with a physical, tangible form.
+A business credit card is essentially a business line of credit in a physical, tangible form.
 Unlike some credit lines, though, business credit cards lack a date after which you can’t use them anymore.
 Additionally, the application process often doesn’t require business documentation to prove your monthly or annual revenue, making qualification easier.
-That said, in most cases, business lenders require a minimum credit score of at least 670 to qualify for their credit cards.
+That said, in most cases, business lenders generally require a minimum credit score of at least 670 to qualify for their credit cards.

 5. Invoice financing and factoring